mstksg/inCode/copy/entries/inside.md

 x` or `Nothing` (where `x :: a`) --- they both are members of type `Maybe a`.
 That's what `Maybe Int` means --- an `Int` that might or might not be there!

-If I gave you something of type `Maybe Int`, would you know for sure if that `Int` was there or not?
+If I had something of type `Maybe Int`, would you know for sure if that `Int` was there or not (from just the type)?
 You wouldn't!
 You are living in the world of uncertainties.

 Welcome to the world of uncertainty.[^dundundun]